 So if you are looking for the best Calvados substitutes then the products listed above will provide you with an alternative.
 Which one will you choose?

-And remember if you’re looking to replace Calvados in a recipe, you’ll need to consider what role the Rum was playing in the recipe and choose a suitable replacement that provides similar benefits.
+And remember if you’re looking to replace Calvados in a recipe, always consider what role it was playing in the recipe.
+Choose a suitable replacement that provides similar benefits.

 We have gathered together a lot more facts on ingredients such as herbs, spices, oils, nuts, etc. if you would like to learn some more.